rob10campbell/PRoPS-colloids_setup/05-Log-Analysis-with-R.md

 * If you would like to learn more about using R, check out the LinkedIn Learning courses and other resources listed in the [Programming Resources](/Programming-Resources#r)

 *Preparing for Shearing:*
 * As described in the paper above, we use the Lees-Edwards boundary condition.
 Implementing this boundary condition with full particle tracking in HOOMD-blue required some modification of HOOMD-blue's standard shearing process.
-Before running a shearing simulation, see the guide to [Modifying HOOMD-blue](/06-Modifying-HOOMDblue.md) for next steps.
+Before running more complex simulations, see the guide to [Modifying HOOMD-blue](/06-Modifying-HOOMDblue.md) for next steps.